DevMur/SPACEWASTE/README.md

 # SPACEWASTE
-Name pending, CSCI 3010 Project
+Spacewaste, CSCI 3010 Project

 To run you must have QtCreator.
-Download the repository however you would like.
+Runs on macOS High Sierra v10.13.6

+clone or download the repo and its respective files.
-Open the .pro file found in the downloaded directory with Qt Build and run the project.
+Open the .pro file with Qt Creator.
-Move, left and right arrows, spacebar to shoot.
+Build and run.